-It is considered that the design of the building and layout of the site would respond appropriately to its location and reflect its function in the public realm, Subject to conditions it is considered that the development would be in compliance with Policy BAS BE12, Policy DES4 and Policy HC10.
-It would also provide environmental efficiencies in compliance with the provisions of the NPPF.
-In terms of landscape, a landscape scheme and landscape management and maintenance plan are proposed to fully secure planting details across the site.
+It is considered that the amended design of the building and the proposed external materials would respond appropriately to its location and reflect its function in the public realm, Subject to conditions it is considered that the development would be in compliance with Policy BAS BE12, Policy DES1, Policy DES4 and Policy HC10.
+It would also provide environmental efficiencies in compliance with the provisions of the NPPF and Policy SD4.

+In terms of landscape, a landscape scheme and landscape management and maintenance plan is proposed to fully secure planting details across the site.
 The development is not considered to have unacceptable impacts on overlooking, noise or disturbance to the occupants of neighbouring dwellings, overshadowing or over-dominance, providing certain conditions are imposed.
-It is therefore considered that amenity would be protected in accordance with Policy BAS BE12.
+It is therefore considered that amenity would be protected in accordance with Policy BAS BE12 and Policy NE6.